Skip to content

 • Group Delay: Displays the delay time for each frequency, calculated from the slope of the phase (check "Show Group Delay").

-• Coherence: Displays the correlation (reliability) between input and output.
+• Coherence: Displays the correlation (reliability) between input and output (valid only in XFER and Crosstalk transfer modes).
 Values closer to 1.0 indicate high reliability.
 Low coherence suggests noise, distortion, or timing issues (check "Show Coherence").

 Display Options